Atticus29/dataJitsu/bugs.md

 # Known issues
+- [ ] Matches being added to the db are incomplete (I erased from videoannotatortest db).
+Look into this after you resolve table issues.
 - [ ] Stripe is broken; also, write a test for this?
 Related:
    - [ ] Brand new users are automatically appear subscribed, but don't have subscription or customer ids on firebase
 - [ ] Reputation Points displaying +10 to whatever firebase value has it at? (at least for brand new users?)